Summary: Chapter 14

 Amir arrives at Rahim Khan’s apartment, and Rahim Khan answers the door.
 He looks thin and sickly.
 Inside they have tea and talk.
 Amir tells him he is married now to Soraya Taheri, General Taheri’s daughter, and he talks about Baba and his career as a novelist.
 Rahim Khan says he never doubted Amir would become a writer.
 The conversation turns to what Afghanistan has become since the Taliban took over.
 Rahim Khan tells Amir the story of how he got the scar over his eye.
 A man next to him at a soccer game cheered loudly.
 The guard on patrol heard the noise, walked over, and smashed Rahim Khan with the butt of his rifle.
 Amir learns that Rahim Khan had been living in Baba’s house in Kabul since 1981, when Amir and Baba fled.
 He took care of the place, as Baba expected to eventually return.
 Meanwhile, Kabul became dangerous as the fighting between Afghan factions vying for control of the city grew worse.
 Rockets fell randomly, destroying homes and killing civilians.
 Rahim Khan says he cheered at first when the Taliban took over and ended the fighting.

 The call Amir receives from Rahim Khan at the beginning of the section is the same one he refers to in the book’s first chapter.
 The narrative has almost come back to the present, though some important events need to occur before that happens completely.
 Amir has not spoken to Rahim Khan for twenty years, and hearing from him visibly shakes Amir.
 He is upset to hear that Rahim Khan is ill, but the call upsets him for another reason, which becomes clear when he takes his walk to Golden Gate Park and watches the kites flying.
 He realizes that Rahim Khan knows about everything that happened with Hassan, evident in Rahim Khan’s comment to Amir that he knows of a way for Amir to be good again.
-Amir is again reminded of his treatment of Hassan, and despite the life Amir has made for himself in California, he will not be free of this guilt until he finds a way to make up for letting Hassan be raped and then falsely accusing Hassan of stealing from him.
+Amir is again reminded of his treatment of Hassan, and despite the life that Amir has made for himself in California, he will not be free of this guilt until he finds a way to make up for letting Hassan be raped and then falsely accusing Hassan of stealing from him.

 Though Amir does not yet know how to atone for his sins against Hassan, two hints about how he will do it occur in the section.
 The only things keeping Amir from being completely happy are his guilt and the fact that he and Soraya are unable to have a child.
 For Amir, these have become linked into one feeling of emptiness.
 To underscore the way Amir links the two, as he lies in bed with Soraya he thinks first of their inability to have a baby, then dreams of Hassan running in the snow.
 Amir’s narration implies that he goes to see Rahim Khan in Pakistan not only because Rahim Khan is sick but also because, as Rahim Khan says, he knows a way for Amir to be good again.
 Amir hopes there will finally be some way for him to correct the wrong that lingers in his thoughts.

 Once he arrives in Pakistan, Amir begins to realize the extent of what has happened to the people of Afghanistan and the events that have destroyed Kabul in the time he has been away.
 When the cab driver takes him through “Afghan Town,” for instance, Amir sees children covered in dirt and selling cigarettes along the road, indicating that they are poor.
 Although they were forced to leave everything behind, Amir and Baba were lucky in the sense that they were able to make it to the United States and to some degree rebuild their lives.
-Many of the Afghans who had to flee had little to begin with, and wound up with even less as refugees.
+Many of the Afghans who had to flee had little to begin with, and they wound up with even less as refugees.
 Amir sees sights familiar from Afghanistan, like the carpet shops and kabob vendors, mixed with the degradation the Afghans now endure.
-The smells he describes as he passes through Afghan Town, which include the familiar aroma of a food called pakora mixed with poverty-signifying stench of “rot, garbage, and feces” (p.
+The smells he describes as he passes through Afghan Town, which include the familiar aroma of a food called pakora mixed with the poverty-signifying stench of “rot, garbage, and feces” (p.
 196), represent this combination.

 Based on Rahim Khan’s description, it’s evident that the fighting destroyed everything, from the buildings Amir knew to the way of life he remembers in Kabul.
 Rahim Khan says the Alliance did more to ruin the city than the Shorawi did.
 The Alliance he refers to is the Northern Alliance, a militia made up of different non-Pashtun ethnic groups.
 The Northern Alliance was one of the militias that helped to push the Soviets, or Shorawi, out of Kabul and ultimately out of Afghanistan.
 But once the Soviets were gone, these militias began fighting each other for control of Kabul and the country, resulting in a great deal of damage and numerous civilian deaths.
 Rahim Khan mentions Gulbuddin, or Gulbuddin Hekmatyar, who led one of the factions that caused the most destruction in Kabul.
 It was the Taliban that ultimately emerged in control.
-Initially they quelled the fighting, so Afghans like Rahim Khan rejoiced.
-But they quickly implemented a rigid code of Islamic law and maintained order through brute force.
+Initially, they quelled the fighting, so Afghans like Rahim Khan rejoiced.
+But the Taliban quickly implemented a rigid code of Islamic law and maintained order through brute force.
 Rather than end the nightmare the Afghans had lived with, the Taliban prolonged it.